dougeby/IntuneDocs/intune/software-updates-ios.md

 When the device checks in, about every 8 hours, if there is an update available and it is not during a restricted time, the device will attempt to download and install the latest OS update.
 There is no user interaction needed to update the device.
 The policy would not prevent a user from updating the OS.

-Update policies for iOS let you force supervised iOS devices to automatically install the latest available software update.
-You have the option to configure the days and times when you do not want devices to install the update.

 ## Configure the iOS update policy
 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.